How to Choose a Realtor to Sell Your Home

 By Joseph Alongi

-Because I picked the wrong real estate agent when my wife and I sold ours.
+I know because I picked the wrong agent when my wife and I sold ours, and it cost us.

-This was before I got into the real estate industry.
+That was before I got into real estate.

 1. Know what to look for in a Realtor

-Here are the three most important qualifications to look for when choosing a real estate agent.
+Here are the three key qualifications to look for when choosing a Realtor.

 Steer clear of agents who have a history of dual agency (representing both the seller and the buyer in the same transaction).